grandtheft-spaceship/completeDevGuideGo_udemy/notes.md

   ```
   * When using the `{}` syntax for *creating an instance*, we DO need to use commas
   * When declaring a *multi-line structure*, every single line *MUST HAVE a comma* - even the last property declaration

+  ### Structs with Receiver Functions

+  * We can set up functions that take a receiver with structs
+    * This allows any *instances* created from a struct to have similar functionality and behavior